Davenchy/linux-bot/README.md

 1. Decorate The Ability Function

-   - Use the `@assistant.ability` decorator to define an ability.
+   - Use the `@assistant.use` decorator to define an ability.
    - The `assistant` here is the instance of the `Assistant` class you want to add the ability to.

 2. Add Argument Descriptions

-   - Add a description in the ability decorator for each argument describing the purpose of the argument.
+   - Add a description to the decorator for each argument describing the purpose of the argument.

 3. Provide Type Annotations